Pan Fried Kokanee Salmon Recipe

 Instructions

 - Fillet your kokanee if you haven't already done so.
 Then, score the skin with some light cuts, just penetrating the skin.
+At this point, I also like to take a paper towel and pat the fish dry on both sides.

 - Spray the fillets with your cooking spray, then season the fillets with the Traeger Fin and Feather seasoning and the garlic salt.
+Season a little heavier on the thicker parts of the fish, but go lighter on the edges and tail, where the fillet is thinner, especially with the garlic salt.

 - Preheat your pan on a medium high heat.
 You want the pan hot enough for the salmon to sizzle and create a sear when you put it in the pan in the next step.
 Once the pan is preheated, add you olive oil to the pan.
 Adding the oil to the cold pan can burn the oil.